-- Take a city tour of Santiago and sample some local wine in the nearby Casablanca Valley
+- Explore Santiago and sample local wines in the nearby Casablanca Valley

 - Stroll the colorful streets of coastal Valparaiso, a UNESCO World Heritage Site